Dispute Resolution Careers

 Professor Dodson Interviews Professional Mediators

 Professor Scott Dodson, Director of the UC Law SF Center for Litigation and Courts, interviews two mediators about their careers in dispute resolution.
-Howard Herman is a Hastings Adjunct Professor, JAMS mediator and arbitrator, and former ADR Program Director of the U.S. District Court for the Northern District of California in San Francisco.
+Howard Herman is a UC Law SF Adjunct Professor, JAMS mediator and arbitrator, and former ADR Program Director of the U.S. District Court for the Northern District of California in San Francisco.
 The Hon.
 Richard Flyer (ret.) is a mediator with ADR Services, and served as a civil judge for 20 years.

 ADR as 1st Career Video Blog